microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/allowSyntheticDefaultImports.md

 oneline: "Allow 'import x from y' when a module doesn't have a default export"
 ---

-When set to true, `allowSyntheticDefaultImports` let's you write an import like:
+When set to true, `allowSyntheticDefaultImports` allows you to write an import like:

 ```ts
 import React from "react";